patriciamcphee/remark-slides/slides.md

 overview snippet of docs-as-code and why it's important for technical writers to learn]

 ---
-## What is Docs-as-code and why should I be using it?
+## What is Docs-as-code and why it's important for technical writers to learn it?
 ---
 layout: false
 .left-column[